Omega 3 6 9 Fatty Acids: The 411

 What Are Omega-3s, Omega-6s, and Omega-9s?

 Omega-3s are just one category of fatty acids that do important work in our bodies.
-There are also omega-6s, as well as omega-9s—which are both common in vegetable oils, nuts, and seeds.
-But, even though they can be found in similar dietary sources, omega-6s and omega-9s aren’t the same, either!
-So what’s the difference??
-Here’s what you need to know about omega-3s, -6s, and -9s—and in which foods you’ll find them.
+But, there are also omega-6s, as well as omega-9s—which are both common in vegetable oils, nuts, and seeds.
+And, despite the fact that they’re found in similar dietary sources, omega-6s and omega-9s aren’t the same, either!
+So, what’s the difference??
+Here’s what you need to know about omega 3 6 9 fatty acids—and in which foods you’ll find them.

-What are Fatty Acids?
+What are Omega 3 6 9 Fatty Acids?
 Why are They “Omegas”?

 These fatty acid molecules bond together to form the fats in our foods—usually in groups of three, known as triglycerides.
-You may have heard about triglycerides in not-so-friendly terms, usually in relation to high levels of “blood triglycerides” (fat in the blood) and heart disease.
-While triglyceride levels can offer us some useful information about a person’s health, new research has revealed that eating dietary fats is not what raises triglycerides, cholesterol, or heart disease risk.
-(Inflammation is thought to play a major role, and triglycerides are also made in our bodies from the carbs that we eat!)
+Now, you may have heard about triglycerides in not-so-friendly terms, usually in relation to high levels of “blood triglycerides” (fat in the blood) and heart disease.
+While triglyceride levels can offer us some useful information about a person’s health, new research reveals that eating dietary fats is not what raises triglycerides, cholesterol, or heart disease risk.
+(Researchers believe inflammation plays a major role, and triglycerides are also made in our bodies from the carbs that we eat!)

 Fat is NOT Bad—It’s Essential!

-We’ve learned that omega-3s are one type of fatty acid.
-When people refer to omega-3s in a dietary sense like, “Get your omega-3s!” they’re talking about foods that contain omega-3s.
+We’ve learned that omega-3s are just one of the omega 3 6 9 fatty acids.
+And, when people refer to omega-3s in a dietary sense like, “Get your omega-3s!” they’re talking about foods that contain omega-3s.
 Remember, the fats in foods get broken down by our bodies into fatty acids, which then go to work inside of us.

 - Polyunsaturated fatty acids (PUFAs)—which means they have many (“poly”) double bonds (“unsaturated”)